A wise

-A wise music teacher once taught me something that is as true about writing as it is about performing.
-In my piano lesson that day, I was too emotive for the teacher’s taste.
-“If you don’t over-interpret,” he said, “you leave the possibility for the listener to interpret the music in his own way, and that creates a richer experience for him than just hearing your response to the music.”
+music.”
 Later, I told him that he might just as well have borrowed a line from Carly Simon: "You're so vain, you probably think this song is about you."
-This story has become a parable for me that speaks to the mystery of how art can transcend my personal perspective.
+This story has become a parable for me that speaks to the mystery of

 In my last post, I expressed my dismay at the trend in Christian publishing houses towards confessional writing and the paucity of good fiction and poetry.
 I think we get closer to the mysterious ways in which God works when we allow that mystery full play in the genres of story and poetry.
 I said that creativity and artistic craft can transform personal confession into something greater than the author’s limited, personal truth, and I promised to explain myself.
 I might be in over my head with that.
 Philosophers and poets have written long treatises trying to explain how art can be transcendent, and none of them have written the definitive answer.
 Neither can I. I can only chip away at it, a little bit at a time, and maybe get close to it.

-The difficult task of the artist is to surrender personal experience and emotion to something greater.
+difficult task of the artist is to surrender personal experience and emotion to something greater.
 T.S.
 Eliot wrote about crafting poetry in his essay “Tradition and the Individual Talent.”

-the more perfect the artist, the more completely separate in him will be the man who suffers and the mind which creates; the more perfectly will the mind digest and transmute the passions which are its material.
+…the more perfect the artist, the more completely separate in him will be the man who suffers and the mind which creates; the more perfectly will the mind digest and transmute the passions which are its material.

-Transmute is an arresting word.
-Transmutation is a complete change of one thing into another.
-In chemistry, it's what happens when one element is changed into a different element either through radioactive decay or nuclear reaction.
-The original context of the word was connected to medieval alchemy, the science by which practitioners hoped to change a base metal such as lead into gold.
+change a base metal such as lead into gold.
 It's not merely a refiner's fire that burns away the dross and leaves the silver.
 It's a complete chemical transformation.

 When we experience dramatic life circumstances that prompt us to say, "I should write a book about that," we have essentially two choices.
 The first is the choice of non-fiction: telling the story as it happened, recording our feelings and reactions, and either letting the story be enough, or in the case of most Christian writers, turning it into a testimony of God's faithfulness through the storm.
 There's nothing wrong with that, and there are many very good writers of Christian memoir.
 I do wish, though, that more people would make the other choice.
 The second choice is to surrender the story and our role in it to holy alchemy.
 This is where novels, poetry, and symphonies are born.